Ahmed0028/NLP-Nandodegree/README.md

-# Udacity Natural Language Processing Nanodegree
+#  Natural Language Processing Nanodegree

-This repository contains material related to Udacity's [Udacity Natural Language Processing Nanodegree](https://www.udacity.com/course/natural-language-processing-nanodegree--nd892?gclid=Cj0KCQiAvP6ABhCjARIsAH37rbRPo6FqHI8nkwemL5ip5K-wvRDIHSGQvrV1ombJTqYxw8kNO8ff_S8aAhlMEALw_wcB&utm_campaign=8301633102_c&utm_keyword=udacity%20nlp%20nanodegree_e&utm_medium=ads_n&utm_source=gsem_brand&utm_term=85164908283) program.
+This repository contains material related to Udacity's [Natural Language Processing Nanodegree](https://www.udacity.com/course/natural-language-processing-nanodegree--nd892?gclid=Cj0KCQiAvP6ABhCjARIsAH37rbRPo6FqHI8nkwemL5ip5K-wvRDIHSGQvrV1ombJTqYxw8kNO8ff_S8aAhlMEALw_wcB&utm_campaign=8301633102_c&utm_keyword=udacity%20nlp%20nanodegree_e&utm_medium=ads_n&utm_source=gsem_brand&utm_term=85164908283) program.
 It consists of a bunch of tutorial notebooks for various deep learning topics.
 In most cases, the notebooks lead you through implementing models such as convolutional networks, recurrent networks, and GANs.
 There are other topics covered such as weight intialization and batch normalization.

 There are also notebooks used as projects for the Nanodegree program.
 In the program itself, the projects are reviewed by Udacity experts, but they are available here as well.